In order to use the features of the Calls SDK in your apps, user authentication with the Sendbird server must be initiated through the

 Note: Even if your organization already uses Sendbird Chat, a separate user authentication is needed for Sendbird Calls.

 SendBirdCall instance must be initialized when a client app is launched.
 Initialization is done by using the

 APP_ID of your Sendbird application in the Dashboard.
 If the instance is initialized with a different

 APP_ID, all existing call-related data in a client app will be cleared and the

 SendBirdCall instance will be initialized again with the new

 In order to use the interfaces and methods provided in a

-SendBirdCall instance, a user must be connected to Sendbird server by authentication.
+SendBirdCall instance, a user must be connected to the Sendbird server by authentication.
 Without authentication, calling the methods of the Calls SDK will not work in a user’s client app.
-This means that if a user performs actions such as accepting an incoming call before authentication, the user will receive errors from Sendbird server.
+This means that if a user performs actions such as accepting an incoming call before authentication, the user will receive errors from the Sendbird server.

 Note: Sendbird Calls is charged by minutes which starts as soon as the call is connected.
 It is recommended that you authenticate users for the Calls SDK at your earliest convenience.